ElliotGarbus/KivyScrollProject/README.md

  - nested_scrollview_manager.py - The NestedScrollViewManager
  - updated_sv.py - ScrollView simplified and adapted to work with the NestedScrollViewManager

- - test_nested_orthogonal.py - a sample nested orthogonal scrollview
+ - demo_nested_orthogonal.py - a sample nested orthogonal scrollview
- - test_nested_horizontal.py - nested parallel horiztonal scrollviews
+ - demo_nested_horizontal.py - nested parallel horizontal scrollviews
- - test_nested_vertical.py - nested parallel vertical scrollviews
+ - demo_nested_vertical.py - nested parallel vertical scrollviews

  The NestedScrollViewManger is not registered.
 Register if you want to use with kv.